axleus/axleus-log/README.md

 'middleware_pipeline' => $this->getPipelineConfig(),
 ```

-To enable error logging in Mezzio simply provide the following top level config key from any ConfigProvider.
+To enable error logging in Mezzio or MVC simply provide the following top level config key from any ConfigProvider.

 ```php
 return [